 Tolerances

-The Contractor shall ensure that the elevated storage facility is constructed in accordance to all standards [Consultant to amend with list of relevant standards] and as specified in this Section.
+The Contractor shall ensure that the elevated storage facility is constructed in accordance to all standards and as specified in this Section.

 A quality assurance program to verify conformance to all tolerances shall be prepared by the Contractor.
 The quality assurance program shall be submitted as part of the submittals and shall detail method(s) for verifying that all construction tolerances are met and detail remedial action plans to correct any work not meeting tolerances specified herein.